- Youth Outreach Materials

 Q: Does the law apply to tribal nations?

 A: No; however, MDH encourages tribal nations to provide the training and use the MDH materials.
+Many tribal hotels use this training to train their staff.

 Q: Are any employees exempt under the law from the training?